viamrobotics/docs/docs/product-overviews/extending-viam/_index.md

 ## Modular resources

-The Viam module system allows a user to build a custom [component](/components) or [service](/services) that can be seamlessly included into any Viam-powered robot.
+You can use the Viam module system to build a custom [component](/components) or [service](/services).
+The new component or service can then be included in any Viam-powered robot.
 Once configured, modular resources behave identically to built-in resources.

 The Viam platform manages: